 - I am not convinced that the risk of swine flu is significant enough, to merit unnecessary medical intervention

 - I am concerned about the potentially negative impact of some of the individual ingredients, listed in the vaccines offered in the UK

 - I am most concerned that it will not be possible to determine the long-term effects of this vaccination until it has been in long-term use, but there are a growing number of reports of adverse reactions among people who have been vaccinated

 - Since I do not have any means to independently evaluate all the available scientific data, I have decided that I will not take a vaccine, the benefits of which are at least as uncertain as the risks

-As always, I will continue to be happy to learn, if any conclusive evidence becomes available, but I am as certain as I can be that the choice I must make is to vaccinate or to stay healthy.
+As always, I will continue to be happy to learn, if any conclusive evidence becomes available, but I am as sure as I can be that the choice I must make is to vaccinate or to stay healthy.
 It is a natural choice for me to make.
 I choose health every time.

 The National Pandemic Swine Flu Service in England closed yesterday (February 10th, 2010), due to a drop in cases and in the use of the service.
 At last!
 Less hype next time, please…